 Location for Accommodated Testing

 Late requests may result in forfeiture of the accommodation for that exam.
-If the student does not wish to take the exam in the testing room at ODS, but still wishes to receive alternate testing accommodations (extended time or distraction-reduced environment), then they must discuss this with the professor in advance of the test so that arrangements can be made (i.e. tests through Canvas or professor proctored testing, etc).
+If the student does not wish to take the exam in the testing room at ARC, but still wishes to receive alternate testing accommodations (extended time or distraction-reduced environment), then they must discuss this with the professor in advance of the test so that arrangements can be made (i.e. tests through Canvas or professor proctored testing, etc).

 Review course syllabi carefully to understand course requirements and determine which accommodations you plan to utilize.
 Contact your instructors at the beginning of the semester to introduce yourself and discuss your accommodations and how they will be provided in each course.
 Utilize campus resources such as the Writing Center, STEM Lab, Supplemental Instruction and other resources provided through the Student Success Center.